osuosl/timesync/source/draft_errors.rst

 -------------------

 This error is returned when a GET, POST, DELETE, etc. request is sent to an object and is rejected.
-It"s used mainly in the instances when a user tries to delete something they are not supposed to.
+It's used mainly in the instances when a user tries to delete something they are not supposed to.
 For example, a user may attempt to delete a project that has associated times.